- Is martial arts training right for me?

-The files below provide an explanation of how to tie your belt and where the patches go on the uniform.
+We have instructions in the secure student section to help you learn to tie your belt and to show you where the different patches go.
 (It would be noted that the artwork shown for the patches was created by Diana Malik- Marissa and Austin’s mother.
 Thanks Diana!)
-Both files use Acrobat Reader.
-If you do not have Acrobat Reader, download it free!
-(Click on the link and follow the directions.)

 Is this really beneficial for my child?